zachsnoek/expanding-toc/README.md

 ## Usage

-To add the expanding ToC widget to your page, you'll need to do the following:
+To add the expanding ToC component to your page, you'll need to do the following:

 1. Include the ToC styles